-Methane Mitigation Construction is a specialized field that requires a professionally trained team to implement the Mitigation requirements as outlined on the Methane Mitigation Design.
-All Methane Mitigation Construction requires a Methane Mitigation Design which must be prepared by a licensed Professional Engineer.
-The installation techniques for Mitigation Systems are non-standardized procedures that commonly vary between projects and require certification and licensure.
+Methane Mitigation Construction is a specialized field requiring a professionally trained team to implement the Mitigation.
+The requirements are outlined in the Methane Mitigation Design.
+Thus all Methane Mitigation Construction requires a Methane Mitigation Design, which a licensed Professional Engineer must prepare.
+Sway Features uses installation techniques for Mitigation Systems, which are non-standard procedures.
+Importantly noted, these systems commonly vary between projects and require certification and licensure.
 Sway Features is fully licensed and certified to construct Methane Mitigation Systems.

 Methane Ventilation System Construction

-The dangers of improperly installing ventilation systems can lead to high concentrations of methane within structures, which can cause health and safety issues for the public.
+Furthermore, the dangers of improperly installing ventilation systems can lead to high concentrations of methane within structures.
+Which can cause health and safety issues for the public.
 Sway Features’ team sets the standard for installation procedures, and inspection approaches to ensure that every design is properly installed per the Methane Mitigation Engineer’s requirements.

 Methane Barrier Construction

-In addition to the methane ventilation system, a common mitigation feature is the methane barrier.
-The methane barrier is proprietary material that is installed below the slab of structures to act as a sealant for the structures’s foundation.
-This sealant creates an impenetrable membrane to prevent the intrusion of methane into structures, while allowing the sub slab ventilation system to properly reroute methane vapors.
+Additionally to the methane ventilation system, a common mitigation feature is the methane barrier.
+The methane barrier is a patent material performing below the slab of structures.
+It acts as a sealant for the foundation.
+This sealant creates an impenetrable membrane preventing methane breaches into structures.
+Which forwards methane vapors properly to the sub-slab ventilation system.

-The installation techniques of the Methane barriers require a certification which includes an extensive training and approval process.
-Due to to the complexity of methane barrier installations, this certification has been provided to a select few contractors within the Southern California area.
+Therefore installation techniques of the Methane barriers require certification, including extensive training and an approval process.
+Regarding the complexity of methane barrier installations, this certification pertains to a few select contractors within the Southern California area.

-Sway Features is an approved applicator of Methane Barriers, and our expert crew ensures proper and efficient installation for all of our jobs.
+Sway Features is an approved applicator of Methane Barriers, our crew ensures a properly efficient installation for all of our jobs

 Methane Detection and Alarm Construction